devtron-labs/tutorials/content/docs/Reference/Cloning Applications/_index.md

 &nbsp;&nbsp;

 Select `Add New App` to Create a new app.
-An

 &nbsp;&nbsp;